mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

   --start YYYYMMDD      The starting date to be processed.
   --end YYYYMMDD        The ending date to be processed.
   --prefix PREFIX [PREFIX ...]
-                        Prefix for search to match the audio files.
-Assumption is the prefix is separated by an underscore, e.g. 'MARS_'.
+                        Prefix for search to match the audio files e.g. 'MARS_' for MARS_YYYYMMDD_HHMMSS.wav, '7000. ' for 7000.20220902.000000.wav
+  --xml-dir dir         Specifies the directory where the log.xml files are located.
+If not specified, the default is the same directory as the audio files.

 Examples:
-    pbp-meta-gen \
+    pbp meta-gen \
-                 --json-base-dir=tests/json/nrs \
+                 --json-base-dir=tests/json/soundtrap \
                  --output-dir=output \
                  --uri=s3://pacific-sound-ch01 \
-                 --start=20220902 \
+                 --start=20230715 \
-                 --end=20220902 \
+                 --end=20230716 \
-                 --prefix=MARS \
+                 --prefixes=7000 \
-                 --recorder=NRS
+                 --recorder=SOUNDTRAP
 ```